boots-edu/textbook/source/text/3-dataclass/references.md

 ## Key Idea

-**_Data Classes_** allow us to combine data into a grouping or class and use that grouping as a data type in our programs.
+When we create a new **instance** of a **Data class**, we create a new location in memory to store the data inside the class and are returned a **reference**.

 ## Understanding Instances and References

-When we define a class using the **_class_** keyword, we are creating a **_type_**.
+When we define a class using the `class` keyword, we are creating a **type**.
 This type does not exist in memory, but is a template for creating objects that have the methods and fields described in the class.
 When we use the `new` keyword, we create an **instance** of the class in memory and return a **reference** to the object in memory.
-If we call new again, we get a second instance of the class and a second **reference** to a new memory location.
+If we call the `new` keyword again, we get a second instance of the class and a second **reference** to a new memory location.

 ```typescript
 import { Color, Point, Polygon } from "ch2/drawing1";